dimailn/vrf/README.md

 ## Nested entities
 Vrf supports work with nested entities, both single and with collections.
-To work with them, the ```rf-nested``` component is used, which expects a scoped slot with form components for a nested entity.
+The ```rf-nested``` component is used to work with them, which expects a scoped slot with form components for a nested entity.
 Internally, ```rf-nested``` uses the ```rf-form``` the required number of times, so the use of rf-nested can be equated with the declaration of the form inside the form, which can be duplicated if necessary.

 ```vue
 <template>